Dutch Baby

 This post may contain affiliate links.
 Read my full disclosure policy.

-Sometimes called a German pancake, a Dutch Baby is a big, puffy, family-style pancake with a custardy center—think of it as a cross between a crepe, a pancake, and a popover.
-Dutch babies are sure to get oohs and ahhs when you bring them to the table, and they’re incredibly easy to make, taking just 25 minutes from start to finish.
-Simply whirl the batter in a blender, pour it into a sizzling-hot buttered skillet, and pop it in the oven.
+Sometimes called a German pancake, a Dutch Baby is a family-style pancake with a custardy center—think of it as a cross between a crepe, a pancake, and a popover.
+It never fails to get “oohs” and “ahhs” when you bring it to the table, and it’s surprisingly easy to make.
+Just whirl the batter in a blender, pour it into a piping-hot buttered skillet, and pop it in the oven.
 As it bakes, the sides rise dramatically, creating a golden, puffy crust with a tender, eggy middle.

 Dutch babies do deflate quickly as they cool, so be sure to have everyone ready when you pull it out for maximum wow factor.
-To serve, dust with confectioners’ sugar, add fresh berries if you like, and slice into wedges to drizzle with maple syrup.
+To serve, dust with powdered sugar, add fresh berries if you like, and slice into wedges to drizzle with maple syrup.
+After you fall in love with this one, try my ham and cheese oven-puffed pancake—it’s a savory take on the classic Dutch baby recipe.

 What You’ll Need To Make A Dutch Baby

-- Maple syrup: Lightly sweetens the batter; also used for drizzling over the cooked pancake.
+- Maple syrup: Adds just a hint of sweetness to the batter and is perfect for drizzling over the finished pancake.

-- Butter: Provides fat and flavor; ensures a golden, buttery crust and prevents the pancake from sticking to the pan.
+- Butter: Makes the edges golden and crispy while adding rich flavor—and keeps the pancake from sticking to the pan.

 - Jump to the printable recipe for precise measurements